By Lori Fredrich Senior Food Writer, Dining Editor Published Nov 08, 2024 at 11:01 AM

 “Noche is experience-driven.
 It’s about the atmosphere, the service,” says owner Mike Drilling.
 “We want it to be fun, interesting and casual.
 But that also means we have to deliver the best possible food.
 And that’s where we are continuing to focus our energy.”

 Dia Cafe is open daily from 7 a.m. to 2 p.m.
-Dia Restaurante & Bar is open Tuesday and Wednesday from 11 a.m. to 10 p.m. (kitchen closes at 9 p.m.) and Thursday through Saturday from 11 a.m. to 11 p.m. (kitchen closes at 10 p.m.).
+Noche Restaurante & Bar is open Tuesday and Wednesday from 11 a.m. to 10 p.m. (kitchen closes at 9 p.m.) and Thursday through Saturday from 11 a.m. to 11 p.m. (kitchen closes at 10 p.m.).
 Sunday brunch is served from 9 a.m. to 2 p.m.

 Lori Fredrich Senior Food Writer, Dining Editor